TheMichael/GraphicsHW5/README.md

     4. Additional "Out of Bounds" area with textures that resemble the court but not exactly - on purpose
     5. Additional basket details (board markings, many connectors and multi-support structure, detailed net)
     6. Additional lightings and shadows
+    7. Additional camera (use H to swap)
+    8. Big scoreboards behind the basket boards (not functional yet...)

 - Any known issues or limitations:
     None